tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 - Is the spacing helping group the right content together to help the user understand what UI elements are related to each other?
 - Is there enough space between the elements to actually feel comfortable?
 - Does anything feel visually unbalanced?
 - Does the spacing feel cohesive?
 Whether it is a single UI element, section or the whole site.
-(Its always good to take step back and just see how cohesive your spacing and layouts are feeling).
+(Its always good to take step back and just see how cohesive your spacing and layouts are feeling.
+This is an ongoing thing, always check this.).